getavalon/core/docs/index.md

 - Mindbender does not take into consideration the workspace and is therefore **workspace-agnostic**.
 - The **staging area** is both implicit and transparent to the PRODUCER and CONSUMER, except for debugging purposes.
 This is where automatic/scheduled garbage collection may run to optimise for space constraints.
-- The **shared space** is where ASSETS ultimately reside once published.
+- The **shared space** is where ASSETs ultimately reside once published.

 <br>

 **Workspace and Shared separation**

-A naive approach to content creation might be to refer to ASSETS straight from another artists workspace.
+A naive approach to content creation might be to refer to ASSETs straight from another artists workspace.
 Mindbender separates between data considered work-in-progress and data exposed to others.

 Workspace data is highly **mutable** and typically **private** to an individual artist.